Skip to main content

 caution

-The exact trigger configuration you use for the track page views tag will depend on your integration.
-If you have questions about how best to implement this tag so that your pages are tracked correctly, speak to your Rokt Account manager.
+The exact trigger configuration you use for the log page views tag will depend on your integration.
+Additionally, ensure the initialization tag fires before the log page views tag.
+If you have questions about how best to implement this tag so that your pages are logged correctly, speak to your Rokt account manager.

 Insert a Placement